Understanding your health

 How long does recovery take?

-Can I continue to play sports with a tear?
+Can I keep exercising with a tear?

 This depends on the size of the tear and your symptoms.
 Many professional athletes continue to perform with asymptomatic tears.
 Your physiotherapist will gradually adjust your sports program.